guidemetothemoon/kristhecodingunicorn/content/english/post/kubecon_cloudnativecon_na_2023.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
-title = "A bird's-eye view of upcoming KubeCon+CloudNativeCon North America 2023" date = "2023-11-03"
+title: "A bird's-eye view of upcoming KubeCon+CloudNativeCon North America 2023"
+date: "2023-11-03"
-description = "In this blog post I will share my perspective for the upcoming KubeCon+CloudNativeCon North America 2023: trends, what to expect and share personal tips about getting the most out of the event." draft = false tags = [
+description: "In this blog post I will share my perspective for the upcoming KubeCon+CloudNativeCon North America 2023: trends, what to expect and share personal tips about getting the most out of the event."
+draft: false
+tags: [
     "kubernetes",
     "aks",
     "k8s",